rjfaust/cmps3360/syllabus.md

 The mechanics of visualization include the low-level tools needed to implement interactive visualizations.
 In this course, you will learn how to build web-based interactive visualizations using some of the most popular visualization libraries and tools.
-You will primarily learn to use HTML5, Javascript, and D3 but will be introduced to additional tools including Tableau, Vega-lite, and Observable,
+You will primarily learn to use HTML5, Javascript, and D3.